transcend-io/examples/README.md

 ## Try it in your environment

-To configure these example, you will need to create a file named `.env` and fill it out with your configuration
+To configure these examples, you will need to create a file named `.env` and fill it out with your configuration.

 ```sh
 TRANSCEND_API_KEY="<TODO>"